Hashtags and tweets and “Likes,” oh my. Social media for hotels is its own beast. And it can be intimidating.

 Be sure to check in to the trivago Business Blog regularly to find out who are this year’s winners — and to get tips on how to be considered for a trivago Award yourself!

 Would you like your hotel to be considered for the upcoming trivago Awards?
-Then make sure you’re registered on trivago Business Studio: the free, easy-to-use metasearch marketing platform for independent hoteliers.
+Then make sure you’re registered on trivago with the free, easy-to-use metasearch marketing platform for independent hoteliers.

 As always, we’re happy to hear from you in the comments section below.
 Feel free to leave questions, concerns, and article requests.